Deepak290701/StoryApp/Flow.md

 ✅ Now Storing the session of the login using mongostore.

+✅ Made the error show page for 500 and 404 error.

-✅ Made StoriesSchema for all the user
+✅ Made StoriesSchema for all the user and is referenced to USER schema

 ✅ Now sending stories for the user logged in to his
     dashbboard .

-✅

-✅
+✅ Added the functionality of adding story into the db.

+✅ converted text area to ckeditor using its cdn .

 ✅

 ✅